Smileynator/blender-mdb-addon/README.md

   - Loop - Intention for the animation to be able to loop or not
   - Keyframes - Amount of keyframes in the animation (regardless if they actually exist or not, cannot be below 2)

+### Editing additive animations

+CANM does not store an additive flag.
+CAS decides whether a CANM clip is composed on top of another pose.
+Imported additive clips therefore round-trip correctly but usually look distorted when Blender displays them as ordinary standalone actions.

+Select the armature and open **3D Viewport > Sidebar > Animation > EDF Additive Animation**:

+1. Choose **Start Additive Editing**.
+2. Select the imported additive Action and a normal base Action.
+3. Choose **Animated Action** to sample the base in CANM engine time, or **Fixed Frame** to hold one base sample for the whole edit.
+4. Edit the generated `[Additive Edit]` Action as an ordinary pose animation.
+5. Choose **Save Additive Editing** to convert the edited pose back into the original additive Action. **Cancel Additive Editing** discards the preview.

+The source Action and all NLA tracks are left untouched until Save is chosen.
+Their previous mute state is restored afterwards.
+Only translation and quaternion-rotation channels already present in the source additive Action are written back; this prevents an accidental pose or keyframe from introducing new CANM bone channels.
+Save stops with a clear error if the preview changed a base-only, new, or scale channel, rather than silently discarding that edit.
+Undo that channel edit or cancel the session.
+Additive scale curves are preserved unchanged because CAS tag `0x08` takes scale from the base pose rather than the additive operand.

+Do not rename or delete the source, base, or preview Action during an editing session, or edit the source/base Action through another editor.
+Save detects those changes and stops rather than combining incompatible data.
+Complete or cancel the session before exporting.
+The exporter rejects temporary additive previews if one has manually been placed in an NLA track.

 ## Extra Tools, Docs, and Links
 Other Tools: https://github.com/KCreator/Earth-Defence-Force-Documentation/wiki/Tools